Dmitry Kiselyov: On the TV channel "Russia-1"

 From 2003 to 2004, he worked on the programs "Morning Talk" and "Authority".

 From 2005 to 2008 Kiselyov hosted the daily information and analytical program "Vesti+" on "Russia".
 From 2005 to 2006 he conducted the topical interview "Vesti.
 Details".

 From 2006 to 2012, after his final return to Moscow, Kiselyov was the host of the social and political talk show "National Interest" on the channel "Russia", later renamed "Russia-1".
-On July 3 and 10, 2010, within the framework of this program, from the Moscow side held a teleconference "Ukraine — Russia" together with the host of the "1+1" TV channel Natalia Moseichuk.
+On July 3 and 10, 2010, within the framework of this program, from the Moscow side held a teleconference "Ukraine — Russia" together with the host of the "1+1" TV channel Nataliia Moseichuk.

 In 2006–2008 Kiselyov hosted the evening edition of Vesti, paired with Maria Sittel, while the length of the program was increased from 30 to 50 minutes.

 Since July 2008, he has been the Deputy General Director of the VGTRK holding; after the appointment, he left the Vesti program.
-On the Vesti FM radio station, which is part of the All-Russian State Television and Radio Broadcasting Company, until November 27, 2013, he hosted two author's programs — "Hot Spot" (2010-2013) and "Burn people's hearts with a verb" (2013).
+On the Vesti FM radio station, which is part of the All-Russian State Television and Radio Broadcasting Company, until November 27, 2013, he hosted two author's programs — "Hot Spot" (2010–2013) and "Burn people's hearts with a verb" (2013).
 On September 9 and 16, 2011, he held an hour-long discussion of the TV series “Split” entitled “Parts of the Whole” on the TV channel “Culture”.

 In March 2012, Kiselyov replaced Sergei Kurginyan in the Historical Process program.
 On September 9, 2012, he became the host of the Vesti Nedeli program.
 In 2010 and from January 2013 to the present, Kiselyov served as the permanent host of Christmas interviews with Patriarch Kirill on Russia-1.
 From September 19 to November 28, 2015, he hosted the quiz show "Knowledge is Power".

 Author of a documentary series about the collapse of the USSR called "USSR: the collapse", as well as several documentaries: "Sakharov", "100 days of Gorbachev", "100 days of Yeltsin", "1/6 of the land", "The Great Russian Revolution", “Kurchatov's codes”, “Stop poisoning people.
 Cinema about wine” and others.